14 - 17 (Coed)

 click to view number

 The Ridley Summer Academy offers a host of stimulating credit programmes designed to guide you to your true potential as a student advancing towards the Ontario Secondary School Diploma (OSSD).
-We offer a variety of courses (listed below), delivered by our extraordinarily accomplished teachers within small classes of between 10 to 20 students.
+We offer a variety of courses (listed below), delivered by our extraordinarily accomplished teachers within small classes of less than 20 students.

 Day Student: $999